TheDebbyCase/LCWildCardMod/README.md

 ## Extra Credits

 - [SunflowerSmith](https://www.twitch.tv/sunflowersmith) for adding the mod to their group's modpack, playing with it on-stream, and making suggestions directly!
+- [iamfixated](https://bsky.app/profile/iamfixated.bsky.social) for the emote I used for the inventory icon of the Smith Note!
 - [NinjaKittens](https://www.youtube.com/@NinjaKittens) for making [Giwi's](https://www.twitch.tv/giwi) Outro and Starting Soon music!
 - [Evaisa](https://thunderstore.io/c/lethal-company/p/Evaisa) for making the library mod this is based on!
 - [ZigZag Awaka](https://thunderstore.io/c/lethal-company/p/Zigzag) for having a solid and readable mod I could learn a lot from, and for finding an issue I couldn't!